QMSS-G5072-2023/restaurantapi_pyclient/restaurantapi_pyclient/usage summary/restaurantapi_pyclient.md

     -------------

-## Then if I want to specifically check the details of Zeppola Cafe from the list
+## Then if you want to specifically check the details of Zeppola Cafe from the list
+'get_specific_restaurant_details' allows you to pick a specific restaurant and provides much more details for that restaurants.
+The output contains a comprehensive list of all reviews about the specific restaurant as well as a histogram of its rating scores.

 ```python